Tajikistan: Independence

-Post-independence
+Following independence, the nation fell into civil war among factions distinguished by clan loyalties.
+Regional groups from the Gharm and Gorno-Badakhshan regions of Tajikistan, led by a combination of liberal democratic reformers and Islamists, who eventually became the United Tajik Opposition, rose up against the newly formed government of President Rahmon Nabiyev, which was dominated by people from the Khujand and Kulob regions.

-Almost immediately following independence, the nation fell into civil war among various factions; often distinguished by clan loyalties.
-More than 500,000 residents fled during this time because of persecution, increased poverty and better economic opportunities in the West or in other former Soviet republics.
-Emomali Rahmon came to power in 1992, defeating former prime minister Abdumalik Abdullajanov in a November presidential election with 58% of the vote.
-The elections took place shortly after the end of the war, and Tajikistan was in a state of complete devastation.
+The war lasted until 1997.
+More than 500,000 residents fled during this time because of persecution and increased poverty, seeking better economic opportunities in the West or in other former Soviet republics.
 The estimated dead numbered over 100,000.
 Around 1.2 million people were refugees inside and outside of the country.

+Emomali Rahmon came to power in the early part of this conflict in 1992, after Nabiyev was forced at gunpoint on 7 September 1992 to resign from office.
+Rahmon defeated former prime minister Abdumalik Abdullajanov in a November presidential election with 58% of the vote.

-In 1997, a ceasefire was reached between Rahmon and opposition parties under the guidance of Gerd D. Merrem, Special Representative to the Secretary General, a result widely praised as a successful United Nations peacekeeping initiative.
+In 1997, a ceasefire was reached between Rahmon and opposition parties under the guidance of Gerd D. Merrem, Special Representative to the Secretary General, a result praised as a successful United Nations peacekeeping initiative.
 The ceasefire guaranteed 30% of ministerial positions would go to the opposition.
-Elections were held in 1999, though they were criticised by opposition parties and foreign observers as unfair and Rahmon was re-elected with 98% of the vote.
+Elections were held in 1999 and were criticised by opposition parties and foreign observers as unfair; Rahmon was re-elected with 98% of the vote.
 Elections in 2006 were again won by Rahmon (with 79% of the vote) and he began his third term in office.
-Several opposition parties boycotted the 2006 election and the Organization for Security and Cooperation in Europe (OSCE) criticised it, although observers from the Commonwealth of Independent States claimed the elections were legal and transparent.
-Rahmon's administration came under further criticism from the OSCE in October 2010 for its censorship and repression of the media.
-The OSCE claimed that the Tajik Government censored Tajik and foreign websites and instituted tax inspections on independent printing houses that led to the cessation of printing activities for a number of independent newspapers.
+Opposition parties boycotted the 2006 election and the Organization for Security and Cooperation in Europe (OSCE) criticised it, while observers from the Commonwealth of Independent States claimed the elections were legal and transparent.

+Rahmon's administration came under further criticism from OSCE in October 2010 for its censorship and repression of the media.
+OSCE claimed that the Tajik Government censored Tajik and foreign websites and instituted tax inspections on independent printing houses that led to the cessation of printing activities for a number of independent newspapers.